counterfactual/monorepo/packages/specs/source/01-app-definition.md

 ### Action Application Function

-Finally, the most critical function for progressing state is the `applyAction` function which as described above takes some encoded state and an encoded action and is expected to return a new encoded state object.
+Finally, the most critical function for progressing state is the `applyAction` function which as described above takes some encoded state and an encoded action and returns a new encoded state object.
 The [encoding and decoding](#abiencoderv2) functionality provided in Solidity are helpful here.

 ```solidity
 function applyAction(bytes memory, bytes memory) public pure returns (bytes memory);